-Your employees’ parental leave entitlements
+Your employees’ rights and responsibilities for parental leave

 In New Zealand, parental leave entitlements are governed by the Parental Leave and Employment Protection Act 1987.
 As an employer, understanding these regulations is crucial for compliance and for providing appropriate support to your employees.